How to Get Work as a Freelance Writer on Bidding Sites Like Upwork and Fiverr

 This sounds simple and easy and a great way to make money doing what you love.
 It can be if you can get the jobs, but it can be discouraging if you do not get chosen.
 Once you get a few jobs, you will get feedback from those jobs that helps you get more jobs.
 The problem is getting that first job.
 How do you make that happen?

 I was a member of Elance for 3 years without a single job.
+Elance is no longer around, but it was quite popular for several years.
 I admit I didn't try very hard and it showed.
-When I got serious last year, I finally got my first job and others after that.
-I signed up for oDesk and got my first job there within the first month.
+When I got serious about writing for a living, I finally got my first job and others after that.
+I signed up for oDesk, which later became Upwork, and got my first job there within the first month.
 I'm passing along here what I have learned and I hope it works for others who share the same dream as me of becoming a freelance writer.

 Create a Winning Profile

-I'm still working on this point myself.
-I'm constantly updating mine and changing it to sound more professional.
+This is an area that should never be finished.
+I'm constantly updating mine and changing it as I develop skills or enter new areas.
 Employers will look at your profile to decide how capable you are of handling the project, and it should reflect your strengths and skills.

 List all types of writing you have done.
 You can get an idea of the types by looking at the categories listed under writing.
 You may have your own blog; if so, list blog writing as one of your skills.
 The more things you can list, the more you will stand out to people reviewing your profile.

 You will be asked to have writing samples for most of the jobs.
 There is also a place on your profile to put samples of your writing.
-If you do not have samples you have written, take the time to write them now.
+If you do not have any examples or articles you have written, take the time to write them now.
 Start your own blog at a place like blogger.com or Wordpress.
 Write articles for subjects you enjoy; you can post them here at Hubpages and create a portfolio at the same time.